Frequently Asked Questions

 - The LGR Advisory Board, comprising eight elected county and district members and representatives from Somerset Association of Local Councils, Somerset Society of Local Council Clerks, health, police, education and voluntary/community sector (Spark Somerset).

 - The LGR Scrutiny Committee, comprising of 16 members from the 5 councils.
 The committee will act as a critical friend overseeing the implementation plan.
+Please note, this committee is now stood down until after the May 2022 elections.

 County and district staff are working together to manage the transition, building on the strengths of each council.